VJ-Duardo/PyBrailleArt/README.md

-# braille-ascii-inverter
+# braille-unicode-inverter

-This script invertes ascii-art made up of braille characters to the opposite "color".
+This script invertes unicode-art made up of braille characters to the opposite "color".

 For example this: